cbarber1984/taskmaster-pro/README.md

 - Incorporate additional CDN links into a project.
 - Skim new documentation to quickly learn about new tools.
 - Use jQuery extensions to enable draggable elements.
+- Learn how to use jQuery UI's Datepicker widget with date-input form fields.
+- Implement another third-party JavaScript library using a CDN link.
+- Learn how JavaScript natively handles date and time functionality.
+Use Moment.js to make handling JavaScript date and time functionality a lot easier.